South Kensington tube station: Sub-surface station

-On 4 May 1885, the DR opened a pedestrian subway running from the station beneath the length of Exhibition Road, giving sheltered access to the newly built museums for a toll of 1 penny.
+On 4 May 1885, the District Railway opened South Kensington Subway, a pedestrian subway (a tiled tunnel), running from the station beneath the length of Exhibition Road, giving sheltered access to the newly built museums for a toll of 1 penny.
+The subway was originally intended to go as far as the Royal Albert Hall, but the construction of the Imperial Institute meant the tunnel emerged at the Science Museum where it exits onto Exhibition Road.
 Although it had cost £42,614 to construct (approximately £ today), it was closed on 10 November 1886 and afterwards was opened only occasionally for special museum events.
+Originally only opened during exhibitions in South Kensington, it was opened to the public free of charge in 1908.
+The subway is Grade II listed.

 In 1890, the South Kensington and Paddington Subway (SK&PS), a proposed cut-and-cover railway planned to run from South Kensington to Paddington station, offered to purchase the under-used pedestrian subway for use as the first section of its tunnel.
 At 18 ft wide and 11 ft high the subway could have accommodated two tracks without difficulty, but the SK&PS's controversial plan to excavate a trench across Hyde Park was opposed and the railway withdrew its private bill from Parliament in March 1891.
 The DR continued to open the subway intermittently and charged a toll until 1908, when it was opened permanently for free.
 On 30 June 1900, the Middle Circle service was withdrawn between Earl's Court and Mansion House, and, on 31 December 1908, the Outer Circle service was also shortened to terminate at Earl's Court.
-In 1907, the current arcaded station entrance was opened to a design by George Sherrin.
+In 1907, the station reopened to designs by George Campbell Sherrin, including a new art deco entrance with an arcade and a new ticket hall, with canopies added to the platforms replacing the two trainsheds erected in 1868 and 1871.

 In 1949, the Metropolitan line-operated Inner Circle route was given its own identity on the tube map as the Circle line.
 In June 1957, the reversing bay track was taken out of use and the track bed was later filled to connect the two island platforms.
 The eastbound MR platform (Number 1) and westbound DR platform (Number 4) were taken out of use in January 1966 and March 1969 respectively.
 The tracks for these platforms were also removed and platform 4 was subsequently demolished in the early 1970s to allow escalators to be provided to the Piccadilly line.
 The widened island platform is now served by the District and Circle lines in both directions.
 Following the closure of platforms 1 and 4, platform 3 was renumbered as 1.
 The current arrangement has trains running in opposite directions to the original layout.
 During service disruption or engineering works, trains can also run Eastbound from Platform 1.
 The arcaded station entrance and shops, the brick retaining walls to the sub-surface platforms and the Exhibition Road pedestrian tunnel are Grade II listed structures.